Gemini 3.1 Pro Preview

 - Grounded generation with the ability to cite sources and integrate with Google Search for factual accuracy.

-- Structured output support for JSON, function calling, and tool use in agentic workflows.
+- Structured output support for JSON, function calling, file search, and tool use in agentic workflows.

-The key practical distinction is not raw scale beyond stable Gemini 2.5 Pro, but newer preview-tier model behavior for harder multimodal and agentic tasks.
+The practical distinction is not just raw scale beyond stable Gemini 2.5 Pro, but access to Google’s current premium preview lane for harder multimodal and agentic tasks.

 Technical Details

-Google’s current pricing documentation positions Gemini 3.1 Pro Preview as the newest premium preview model:
+Google’s current models and pricing docs position Gemini 3.1 Pro Preview as the newest premium preview model and list both current model IDs:

-- Native support for text, image, audio, and video input modalities.
+- Text, image, audio, video, and PDF input

-- Built-in grounding with Google Search and code execution tools.
+- Built-in grounding with Google Search and Google Maps

 Pricing & Access